dbuchwald/6502/README.md

 Everything, basically.
 Schematics of the 6502 board, modified clock module, address decoder and other circuits I built during the project.
 Arduino sketches I used for debugging and simple programs used to test different features.

-And, last but not least, full set of sample programs to follow Ben's videos on my build plus my own bootloader/OS.
+And, last but not least, full set of sample programs to follow Ben's videos on DB6502 plus my own bootloader/OS.
 The last two things are coming soon :)

 ### `Arduino` folder